opensim-org/opensim-core/README.md

       Java; see dependencies above.
     * `BUILD_PYTHON_WRAPPING` if you want to access OpenSim through Python; see dependencies above.
+    * `OPENSIM_PYTHON_VERSION` to choose if the Python wrapping is built for Python 2 or Python 3.
     * `BUILD_API_ONLY` if you don't want to build the command-line applications.
     * `OPENSIM_COPY_DEPENDENCIES` to decide if Simbody and BTK are copied into the OpenSim installation; you want this off if you're installing OpenSim